shaunak1111/DDStore/README.md

 The Project was created by Create React app and ejected using `npm run eject` to run linting and prettier.

+## Voucher Codes
+- upper case or lower case does not matter
+- DDFIVE (£5.00 off your order)
+- DDTEN (£10.00 off when you spend over £50.00)
+- DDFIFTEEN (£15.00 off when you have bought at least one footwear item and spent over £75.00)

 ## Available Scripts

 In the project directory, you can run:

+### `npm intall`
+installs the necessary node modules
 ### `npm start`

 Runs the app in the development mode.<br>